 When it's time for your athletes to do their Volt training, you have a couple options: 1) Allow your athletes to access their workout on their smartphones via the Volt app, or 2) Print their workouts for them.
 While we want you to do whatever works best for your team training environment, using the Volt app has some definite benefits—for you and your athletes!
-Here are some pros and cons for you to consider when deciding how you want your athletes to access their training.
+Here are some pros and cons for you to consider when deciding how you want your athletes to access the

 PRO: It tracks everything.

 Even though Volt tells athletes exactly what to do in every workout, sometimes there’s a discrepancy between what is prescribed and what an athlete is actually able to accomplish on a given training day.
 Maybe the weight was too light, or the number of reps was too high—whatever the reason, athletes need to be able to record what was actually done during a workout, vs. what was prescribed.
 If a squat is prescribed at 200 lb and the athlete lifts 250 lb, that’s important information that can be used to alter and refine the athlete’s program.
 Likewise, if an athlete is consistently unable to complete sets at the recommended weight, it may indicate a need to scale their program back.
 This is important information for you as coach to know, and it’s tough to track on printed paper workouts.

 The Volt app allows athletes to input the exact number of reps, sets, and weight they complete during a workout.
 The app also tracks each athlete’s Readiness scores, a 0-5 rating of their readiness to train on a given day.
 These scores can be used to help athletes identify important trends in their sleep patterns and lifestyle habits that can adversely affect their performance.
 Athletes can also track how much of the workout they are able to complete—because sometimes you just have to cut a workout short—and their workout accountability (how many workouts they complete in a row).